bipolarpal/BipolarPal/README.md

 > **Globally, 46 million people around the world have bipolar disorder. ( Our World in Data, 2018) One survey of 11 countries found the lifetime prevalence of bipolar disorder was 2.4%.**

-> ## ***Many Mobile Apps; BUT NO single Desktop Software in all Internet to support this commuity!!***
+> ## ***Many Mobile Apps.
+BUT NO single Desktop Software on all Internet to support this community!!***

-> The quote says: The greatest fire starts from the smallest sparks!
+> The greatest fire starts from the smallest sparks!
 >
-> **Welcome to Join: This is an open source initiative, welcome to join and be a member of BipolarPal Developers.**
+> **This is an open-source initiative.
+Welcome to merge and be a member of BipolarPal Developers.**

 www.bipolarpal.com